ibrahimAlii/ibrahim.github.io/about.md

 permalink: /about/
 ---

-Software Engineer with over four years of software, mobile and web development.
+Hello there, this is Ibrahim a Software Engineer.
+He used different languages, frameworks and technologies.
-I spent a lot of time reading books, exploring new fields and researching interesting topis.
+He spents a lot of time reading books, exploring new fields and researching interesting topis.
-I believe that knowledge is the most important thing in our life, therefore I'm trying to develop my knowledge in different aspects.
+He believes that knowledge is the most important thing in our life, therefore he is trying to develop his knowledge in different aspects.
-Interested in technologies, poetry, horse races And new things that will make our life better.
+He Interested in technologies, poetry, horse races And new things that will make our life better.

 ### More Information

-I've built more than 40 Application in different categories and fields starting from Android, PHP, IOS, ARDUINO, UNITY and beyond that.
+He has built more than 40 Application in different categories and fields starting from Mobile Applications, Web Applications and play with embedded applications.

 ### Skills: